Dre Campbell Farm

 It sounds simple enough, but it makes all the difference.
 Water droplets that linger on leaves raise the chances of fungal diseases, such as early blight.

 Rather than watering from above, opt for drip irrigation.
-Drip irrigation sends water to the roots without wetting the upper parts of the plants.
+Drip irrigation sends water directly to the roots, avoiding the upper parts of the plant.

 3. Mulching